udsysnthi/huggingcloud/content/pages/index.md

         type: FeaturedItem
       - title: Tours
         subtitle: ''
-        text: >+
+        text: >
           **Hugging Clouds Tours**, we offer unforgettable adventures in the breathtaking landscapes surrounding **Adam’s Peak**.
-Whether you're seeking a thrilling hike, a cultural journey, or a peaceful nature escape, our expert-guided tours ensure a memorable and immersive experience.
+Whether you're seeking a thrilling hike, a cultural journey, or a peaceful nature escape, All Around the Sri Lanka our expert-guided tours ensure a memorable and immersive experience.
         image:
           altText: Featured icon three
           elementId: ''